Sulstice/cocktail-shaker/docs/source/guide/cocktail.rst

   The list of the ligands you would like installed on the peptide.
 It can be of any order.

-.. attribute:: enable_isomers
+.. attribute:: enable_isomers (optional)

-  Include stereochemistry and stereoisomers in the the results
+  Include stereochemistry and stereoisomers in the the results.
+Defaults to False.

-.. attribute:: include_amino_acids
+.. attribute:: include_amino_acids (optional)

-  Include the natural amino acids except for Proline (TBD), list of smiles found in :ref:`amino acids <aminoacids>`
+  Include the natural amino acids except for Proline (TBD), list of smiles found in :ref:`amino acids <aminoacids>`.
+  Defaults to False.

 The "Shake" Function